Practical / Beginner

 The first injection is more about the setup than the injection itself.
 Most mistakes happen in the preparation, not the needle.
 So slow down.

 Your tirzepatide should already be reconstituted with bacteriostatic water before this point.
 If you haven't done that yet, do it on a clean surface, swirl gently (don't shake), and put the vial back in the fridge for at least 30 minutes before drawing.
 Cold tirzepatide draws cleaner and stings less when it goes in.
 Use a fresh insulin syringe.
-The 0.3mL or 0.5mL size with a short, fine needle (29 to 31 gauge) is what most patients find easiest.
+The 0.3mL or 0.5mL size with a short, fine needle (29 to 31 gauge) is what many first-time users find easiest.

 The injection sites that work for subcutaneous tirzepatide are the lower abdomen (a hand's width away from the navel), the front or outer thigh, or the back of the upper arm if someone else is doing the injection.
 Pick a clean spot.
 Wipe it with an alcohol swab and let it air dry.
 Wet alcohol on the skin will sting on the way in.